alanlau54/SimpleRebalance/README.md

 * alanlau54@gmail.com

 ##Known Issues
+* Rounding may leave portfolio less than fully allocated.
+* Does not support CAN tickers.
 * Updating new quotes is a bit clunky.
+* Viewing rebalance orders could be easier